9 Popular Hypoallergenic Cat Breeds

 The cats vary in size.
 They can be medium to large and weigh 8-17 pounds with a lifespan of 10-18 years.
 These cats are intelligent, social, gentle around children, and relate well with other pets.

 They have very thick, glamorous coats in various colors and patterns.
-Their coat is an adaptive tool to the Siberian cold and the mountainous regions.
+Their coat is an adaptive tool for the Siberian cold and mountainous regions.
 Grooming includes regular brushing at least twice a week.
 Despite their dense coat, they shed less than other cats.

 5. Oriental Shorthair

 Oriental Shorthair is also among hypoallergenic cat breeds.
 The cats have an athletic build and are small-sized.
-They weigh 5-10 pounds and have a 13-14 years lifespan.
+They weigh 5-10 pounds and have a 13-14-year lifespan.

-As the name infers, this cat has short coats.
-The coats are fine and silky to touch.
+As the name implies, this cat has a short coat.
+The coats are fine and silky to the touch.
 They are easy to care for and don’t shed too much.
 Regular brushing or rubbing them with a damp cloth can help to remove dead hair and dander to minimize allergens.

 They are hypoallergenic because they produce less Fel d1, have a low shedding rate, and their short hair, as we mentioned earlier, makes them easy to maintain.